open-wc/open-wc/packages/codelabs/src/basics/web-components.md

 In this codelab, you will learn about the basics of web components and how they work.

-Web components are a set of low-level browser APIs that allow us to write modular, encapsulated and reusable HTML elements.
+Web components are a set of low-level browser features that allow us to write modular, encapsulated and reusable HTML elements.
 Web components are based on web standards and work in any environment that supports basic HTML and JavaScript.
-This means that there is no complex setup required in order for you to get started.
+This means that there is no complex setup required for you to get started.

-The APIs of web components align well with the way that browsers work and have always worked.
+The features of web components align well with the way that browsers work and have always worked.
 This means that they are pretty low level and straightforward.
-For most projects, libraries or frameworks will still be used, but instead of each framework developing their own component model, they can preferably use the components that are baked into the browser.
+For most projects, libraries or frameworks will still be used, but instead of each framework developing their own component model, they can preferably use the component technology that is baked into the browser.

 Web components are quite flexible and have a multitude of possible use cases.
-The more prominent use case is to build a UI component libraries using web components.
-This is especially powerful, for the reason that the UI components can be reused in applications that are built with different technologies.
+The more prominent use case is to build a UI component using web components.
+This is especially powerful, for the reason that UI components can be reused in applications that are built with different technologies.

 Furthermore, web components can also be used to compose entire applications and are also a perfect fit for static/server-rendered pages where the components just add interactivity after the initial render.

-**What you need:**
+**What you need**

 - A web browser that supports Web Components: Firefox, Safari, Chrome or any Chromium-based browser.
 - Basic knowledge of HTML, CSS, and Javascript.

 **What you'll learn**

-Browsers are moving pretty fast, and new APIs are being added all the time.
-In this codelab you will learn about the three most important ones:
+Browsers are moving pretty fast, and new features and APIs are being added all the time.
+In this codelab you will learn about the three main browser features that Web Components consist of:

 - Custom Elements
 - Templates